8 MinsMarch 13, 2020

 - If you have been investing in the Public Provident Fund (PPF) account and it has just matured, it is advisable

 to extend it regularly till retirement.
 Especially, if you have 5 to 10 years for retirement.
 PPF can be extended after maturity in blocks of 5 years.
+They can slo be linked to a savings account.

 - If you are a salaried employee, check your Employer Provident Fund balance, plus other employer-provided benefits such as gratuity, leave encashment, superannuation, pension, etc. These are very much a part of your retirement plan.